- How To Know If Your Cat Loves Kisses

 Many people confuse cats raising their tails with aggression.
-This is not always the case as cats can raise their tails when they are happy or show affection to their masters.
-A cat can show affection by twining its tail around the legs or arms of its owner.
+This is not always the case, as cats can raise their tails when they are happy or show affection to their masters.
+A cat can show love by twining its tail around the legs or arms of its owner.

 Tolerates Your Affection